THE GENERAL REPORT

 r6.
 The local Secretary or the local Assistant Secretary shall have power to call a meeting of the local Committee at any time at the request of four members of the local Committee.

-1. The local Secretary and the local Assistant Secretary shall
+- The local Secretary and the local Assistant Secretary shall

-2. The local Secretary and the local Assistant Secratary shallkeep a record of the proceedings of the meetings under the signatureof the Chairman, and the detailed account of the work done in the
+receive representations from the public and select the business to betaken up by the local Managing Committee at its sittings, and shallhold communications on behalf of the Committee. - The local Secretary and the local Assistant Secratary shallkeep a record of the proceedings of the meetings under the signatureof the Chairman, and the detailed account of the work done in the

-3. The local Committee shall have power to frame new rulesat any future time for the furtherance of the object of such aninstitution with the sanction of the Governing Body of the Ramakrishna Mission.
+centre and of the sums drawn and disbursed by him for carryingon the work and shall place them before the monthly meeting ofthe local Committee. - The local Committee shall have power to frame new rulesat any future time for the furtherance of the object of such aninstitution with the sanction of the Governing Body of the Ramakrishna Mission.

 20. The Secretary or the Assistant Secretary of the localCommittee should apply to the President of the Governing Body ofthe Ramakrishna Mission to empower with proper certificate bearinghis own signature and the special seals of the Ramakrishna Mission,